 Remove rules from firewall (whitelist)

-If you’re running BBQ and discover that it’s blocking some page, you can “whitelist” the offending string to restore access.
+If you’re running BBQ and discover that it’s blocking some legitimate URL, you can “whitelist” the offending pattern to restore access.
 Let’s look at an example.
 Let’s say that BBQ is blocking a page located at the following URL:

 This URL is blocked by BBQ because of the colon